One-shot acceleration of transient PDE solvers via online-learned preconditioners: Methodology

 \section{Methodology}

 We consider numerical simulations where the main computational cost is in solving a sequence $\{(\*A_t,\*b_t)\}_{t=1}^T$ of $T$ linear systems $\*A_t\*x=\*b_t$, for SPD matrices $\*A_t\in\R^{n\times n}$ and target vectors $\*b_t\in\R^n$.
-Here {\em solving} refers to finding a solution vector $\*x\in\R^n$ that satisfies a~(potentially $t$-dependent) convergence criterion, e.g. $\|\*A_t\*x-\*b_t\|_2\le\varepsilon\|\*b_t\|_2$ for some $\varepsilon>0$; for generality, we do not specify this formally, as OpenFOAM has a more involved criterion.\footnote{\url{www.openfoam.com/documentation/guides/latest/doc/guide-solvers-residuals.html}} To find such solutions we will use conjugate gradient preconditioned with one of $d$ possible preconditioners, each of which specifies a function that constructs and applies an $\*A_t$-dependent SPD transformation of the residual at each iteration of PCG.
+Here {\em solving} refers to finding a solution vector $\*x\in\R^n$ that satisfies a~(potentially $t$-dependent) convergence criterion, e.g. $\|\*b_t-\*A_t\*x\|_2\le\varepsilon\|\*b_t\|_2$ for some $\varepsilon>0$; for generality, we do not specify this formally, to account for more involved criteria.\footnote{\url{https://doc.cfd.direct/notes/cfd-general-principles/residual}} To find such solutions we will use conjugate gradient preconditioned with one of $d$ possible preconditioners, each of which specifies a function that constructs and applies an $\*A_t$-dependent SPD transformation of the residual at each iteration of PCG.
 At each timestep $t\in[T]$ we select a preconditioner $i_t\in[d]$, solve the linear system $\*A_t\*x=\*b_t$, and receive feedback $\cost_t(i_t)\in\R_{\ge0}$ corresponding to the time required for preconditioner $i_t$ to solve linear system $t$.
 The goal is to sequentially select preconditioners $\{i_t\}_{t=1}^T$ such that the total cost $\sum_{t=1}^T\cost_t(i_t)$ incurred is small.